csdl/csdl.github.io/README.md

 All of the images should be square and sized to exactly 100x100px.
 At least I think it looks best that way.
 Interestingly, you'll notice if an image deviates even by a pixel or two.

-If the second entry of the dates field is 'current', then that Member will appear as a current member.
+If the second entry of the dates field is 'present', then that Member will appear as a current member.

 Obviously, sunglasses are mandatory.